So, you wanna be rich and a successful entrepreneur? Great!

 I had little to no progress in the early years.
 Determination taught me how to take my game to the next level so I could compete and win.

 The truth is, I wasn’t ready on many levels.
-Determination prepared me for my success that was waiting for me to arrive.
+Determination prepared me for the success that was waiting for me to arrive.

 Let determination be your guide and friend.